ranfysvalle02/blog-drafts/vanilla-agent.md

 **Title:** Building an Advanced AI Agent with OpenAI, MongoDB, and DuckDuckGo

-**Introduction:**

-In the world of AI, creating an intelligent agent that can interact with users, maintain conversation history, and utilize tools to perform tasks is a fascinating challenge.
-This blog post will guide you through the process of building such an agent using OpenAI, MongoDB, and DuckDuckGo.
-This assistant can perform tasks, use tools, and maintain a conversation history.

 **The Foundation: Setting Up the Environment**

 Our first step is to set up our environment.
 This involves importing necessary libraries and defining some constants.
 We're using libraries like `openai` for AI model interaction, `pymongo` for database management, `duckduckgo_search` for web search, and `youtube_transcript_api` for fetching YouTube video transcripts.